SergeyShemetun/CS2231LabProject1/README.md

 # CS2231LabProject1
-working version of milestone 1
+working version of milestone 1 for CS 2231 class